 Southwest Farro Salad with Corn and Tomatoes

-- 1 (14 ounce) can Black Beans, rinsed and drained
+- 1 can black beans — (14 ounces) rinsed and drained

 - Store leftover Southwest Farro Salad in the refrigerator for up to three days.
 Bring back to room temperature before serving.